Discount Analytics

 The stat cards update as you change the date range — they're scoped to the From / To pickers at the top of the page.

-Section titled “Four views”The Analytics tab has four sub-tabs, each scoped to the same date range and currency:
+Section titled “Five views”The Analytics tab has five sub-tabs, each scoped to the same date range and currency:

-The table lists every rule that fired in range with these columns (each header sortable; click to flip direction):
+The ranked table lists every rule that fired in range, sorted best-to-worst by ROI, with these columns:

 Comparative Trends

 Section titled “Comparative Trends”Time-series charts for cross-discount comparison.
-Pick two or more rules and overlay their redemption / discount-given curves over the date range.
+Pick two or more rules and overlay their redemption / discount-given curves over the date range, with a metric selector (Orders / Gross Revenue / Discount Given / AOV) and a daily breakdown table.
 Useful for A/B comparisons between two recipes targeting the same audience.

 Single discount deep dive